Regent (House of the Dragon): Plot

-In King's Landing

-Criston parades Meleys' severed head through the city, though he is baffled that the smallfolk, near-starving due to the shipping blockade, consider it a bad omen and do not celebrate the victory.

-Aegon has survived but is comatose and severely wounded, while Sunfyre is not expected to survive.
+Returning to King's Landing, Criston parades Meleys' severed head through the city, though he is baffled that the smallfolk, starving due to the shipping blockade, do not celebrate the victory.
+Aegon has survived but is comatose and severely wounded, while Sunfyre is expected to die soon.
 Criston withholds telling Alicent what part Aemond played in the battle.
-Alicent nominates herself as regent, citing her experience, but the Council instead elect Aemond, primarily due to his sex, saying that the choice demonstrates strength.
-Aemond orders the city gates shut just as masses of citizens, including blacksmith Hugh Hammer and his family, attempt to flee.
+Alicent nominates herself as regent, but the council instead elect Aemond, primarily due to his sex.
+Aemond orders the city gates shut just as masses of citizens, including a blacksmith Hugh Hammer and his family, attempt to flee.
 Later, Helaena confronts Aemond in front of the Iron Throne, asking if it was worth the price.

-Alicent sits at Aegon's bedside but leaves just before he awakens and weakly calls out to her.

-At Harrenhal and in the Riverlands

-Daemon dreams of incest with his mother, who calls him her favorite son.
-He participates in the castle's restoration and demands to be called "King".
-He tells Alys that he intends to claim the Iron Throne with Rhaenyra by his side once the war is won.

-Daemon and Willem Blackwood try to win over House Bracken, but they refuse to yield, even under the threat of dragonfire.
-Daemon then orders the Blackwoods to take the Bracken stronghold, Stone Hedge.
-Alys tells Daemon she hears suffering on the wind; he hears similar noises.
-After the Blackwoods have looted and ravaged the Bracken's lands while displaying Targaryen banners, a delegation of Riverlords arrive at Harrenhal and denounce Daemon as a tyrant.
+At Harrenhal, Daemon dreams of incest with his mother and later discloses to Alys he intends to claim the Iron Throne for himself with Rhaenyra by his side.
+Daemon and Willem Blackwood try to win over House Bracken, but they refuse to yield.
+Daemon orders the Blackwoods to ravage the Bracken stronghold and lands, which aggravates other Riverlords who denounce Daemon as tyrant and refuse support.

-At the Eyrie

-Lady Jeyne Arryn is displeased at not receiving an adult dragon to protect the Vale in exchange for sheltering Rhaenyra's youngest sons.
-Rhaena attempts to soothe the situation by pointing out Jeyne was given two young dragons instead of only one, and they will grow large.
-Jeyne says it will take too long for the dragons to mature.
-Rhaena is also frustrated by not having her own dragon and being kept away from the war.
+At the Eyrie, Lady Jeyne Arryn is displeased at not receiving an adult dragon to protect the Vale as promised in exchange for sheltering Rhaenyra's youngest sons.
+Rhaena tries to reason with her, unsuccessfully, and expresses her own frustration over not having a dragon.

-At the Twins

-Without Rhaenyra's consent, Jace meets Lord Forrest Frey and his wife, Lady Sabitha, who control the river Trident crossing between the north and the south.
-Promising them lordship over Harrenhal, Jace obtains their allegiance to enable the Northern troops to march south.
+Without Rhaenyra's knowledge, Jace meets Lord Forrest Frey and his wife, Lady Sabitha, who control a major crossing between the north and the south of the Seven Kingdoms.
+Promising them lordship over Harrenhal, Jace obtains their allegiance and pass for the troops from the North.

-On Driftmark

-Rhaenyra sends Baela to ask Corlys to be her Hand.
-Baela delivers him the sigil, but mourning Rhaenys, he initially refuses; Baela convinces him to accept.
-In turn, he wants to make her his heir, though she refuses, saying that she is a Targaryen and Driftmark needs a Velaryon.